Content Planning Tips For Photographers

 You may be an Excel wizard, or you may prefer using a Word document to create your content plan.
 Or, you might want to use an app such as Evernote or a list-based tool such as Trello or Asana.
 Or even good old-fashioned pen and paper would do.

-Personally, I use both Trello and a printed calendar template, like the one in the picture below.
+Personally, I have used both a basic printed calendar template, like the one in the picture below, before moving on to Trello, and this served me well for years (similar tools are Asana and ClickUp).

-Having a calendar month-to-view layout works really well for me because I can see a full month’s plan on one page.
+If you’re not sure what tool to use, start with something basic like the calendar month-to-view layout.
+This continues to worked really well for me because I can see a full month’s plan on one page.
 And I can print out as many copies of the template as I need to cover off the different platforms I’ll be sharing content on.

-I use Trello to store all my content ideas and put them into order by categorising them.
-Then, once I’ve finalised my ideas, I’ll use the printed template.
-I’ll write in my content intentions on the calendar, plotting them out against the dates I plan to publish.
+Store all your content ideas somewhere (Trello is great for this) and put them into order by categorising them.
+Then, once you’ve finalised your ideas, use the printed template to write in your content intentions on the calendar, plotting them out against the dates you plan to publish.

 4. Always focus on creating content that adds value